nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `addclient n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS m/MEASUREMENT g/GENDER [r/REMARK] [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If you get the required format for a field wrong e.g. you key in an invalid EMAIL, the application will give you a warning, and a reminder of the requirements:
+If you get the required format for a field wrong e.g. you key in an invalid EMAIL, SalesNote will give you a warning, and a reminder of the requirements:
 </div>